 Use Leftover Turkey in Many Creative Ways

-Edited by JMA, Robbi, Lynn, Anonymous and 2 others
+Edited by JMA, Robbi, Lynn, Nerissa Avisado and 1 other

 After Thanksgiving and Christmas, a lot of homes have one thing in common - a refrigerator with a lot of leftover turkey.
 Many of these homes will eventually throw away the leftovers from their holiday meals – starting with the carcass, the stuffing, the cranberry sauce, before finally moving on to the meat.
 This is partly because after the second time you have warmed over turkey for a meal, the old bird definitely starts to lose its appeal.

 There are many creative ways to cook leftover turkey.
 In fact some of the recipes for this ingredient are so good that once you've tried them, you will begin to look forward to having leftovers.
 For one thing, being able to use your leftovers gives you the satisfaction of knowing you have been resourceful instead of wasteful.
 It also helps stretch your grocery money when you come up with dishes that include what's left from Thanksgiving.
 Most of all, though, you and your family will surely enjoy the different flavors that your turkey will take on as you go through these interesting recipes.

 - 4 Tips and Warnings:

 - 5 Comments

 Here is a delicious, creamy recipe for leftover turkey pie.
 Guaranteed to be a family favorite, you can choose to make small single-serving pies or make a large one for the family to share.
 If you stored some leftover gravy, you can use that in this recipe.
 If all the gravy is gone, you can go ahead make some from a packet.

 - 1 large onion, chopped fine